evidentlyai/evidently/docs/book/monitoring/monitoring_overview.md

 ![](../.gitbook/assets/monitoring/monitoring_batch_workflow_min.png)

-For near real-time monitoring, you can run the Evidently collector service, and POST data from the ML service.
+For near real-time monitoring, you can run the Evidently collector service and POST data from your ML service.
 Evidently will compute metrics over batches of data based on the defined configuration.

 ![](../.gitbook/assets/monitoring/monitoring_collector_min.png)